Caiooooo/zilean/README.md

 - Avoid unnecessary data serialization/deserialization
 - Profile and optimize both server-side (Rust) and client-side (Python) implementations

-## Contact
-If you have any questions or suggestions regarding the Zilean project, feel free to reach out by opening an issue on GitHub.

 ## TODO
 - Support futures contract backtesting
 - Implement support for market orders and limit IOC (Immediate-Or-Cancel) orders
 - Expand data sources and improve integration with new exchanges
 - Add more advanced latency models and risk management features
 - Improve the visualization of backtest results with charts and analytics